Polyuria: A Merck Manual of Patient Symptoms podcast

 History can often distinguish polyuria from frequency, but rarely a 24-h urine collection may be needed.

 Abrupt onset of polyuria at a precise time suggests central diabetes insipidus, as does preference for extremely cold or iced water.
 Onset during the first few years of life is typically related to inherited central or nephrogenic diabetes insipidus or uncontrolled type 1 diabetes mellitus.
-Polyuria caused by diuresis is suggested by a history of diuretic use or diabetes mellitus.
+Polyuria caused by solute diuresis is suggested by a history of diabetes mellitus.
 Psychogenic polydipsia is more common in patients with a history of a psychiatric disorder (primarily bipolar disorder, or schizophrenia) rather than as an initial manifestation.

 Once excess urine output has been verified by history or measurements, serum or fingerstick glucose determination should be done to rule out uncontrolled diabetes.